On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Main Results

-Inspired by the virtual-user strategy in~\cite{Engle2017privatecaching,wan2019privatecaching}, we propose a private coded caching scheme (referred to as Scheme~A) with a novel cache placement.
-More precisely, We divide the D2D network into $\Ksf$ independent shared-link caching models, each of which serves

-effective users, of which $(\Ksf-1)(\Nsf-1)$ users are virtual.
-In addition, instead of assigning one demand to each virtual user in the D2D scenario, we assign one demand to each virtual user for each of the $\Ksf$ divided shared-link models, such that each file is demanded by $\Ksf-1$ effective users to be served in this shared-link model.
-The achieved load is given in the following theorem and the detailed description on the proposed scheme can be found in Section~\ref{sub:main scheme}. \begin{thm}[Scheme~A] For the $(\Ksf,\Nsf)$ D2D private caching system with a trusted server, $\Rsf^{\star}_{\mathrm{u,c}}$ is upper bounded by the lower convex envelope of the following points
+Inspired by the virtual-user strategy in~\cite{kamath2019demandpri}, we propose a private coded caching scheme (referred to as Scheme~A in the following) with a cache placement inspired by the D2D strategy~\cite{d2dcaching}.
+More precisely, our scheme effectively divides the D2D network into $\Ksf$ independent shared-link models, each of which serves $\Usf:= (\Ksf-1)\Nsf$ effective users, where $(\Ksf-1)(\Nsf-1)$ users are virtual.
+The achieved load is given in the following theorem; an example that highlights the main ingredients in Scheme~A can be found in Section~\ref{ex:example for Scheme A} and the detailed general description on Scheme~A can be found in Section~\ref{sub:SchemeA}. \begin{thm}[Scheme~A] For the $(\Ksf,\Nsf)$ D2D private caching system, $\Rsf^{\star}_{\mathrm{u,c}}$ is upper bounded by the lower convex envelope of the following points

 $\square$ \end{thm}